As you can see from details on the "Who and What..." page, the Camp is involved in a number of activities, all of which are interesting and enjoyable.

 certificate issued by IHQ.
 Renewing members and transfers may obtain such

-always under construction -- please report broken
+always under construction -- please report broken links via e-mail

 To mute music, click "stop" on the player.